shoui520/shoui520.github.io/docs/routine.md

 **Q: What about subtitle tutor?**

-A: You can still do subtitle tutor if you want.
-A routine of subtitle tutor → Japanese subtitles → raw is good.

-Do I recommend it?

-Not always.
-Japanese subs are better.
+A: You shouldn't be doing it all the time.

+The only purpose is to give you an idea; context of what the audio is saying.

-It gets tedious watching the same episode twice.
+It gets tedious watching the same episode twice too.

 Without watching the episode in Japanese after you watch it in English, there is no point.